-If a threat is received by mail, preserve all evidence accompanying the threat.
-If a threat is received by phone, use "Phone Threat Procedures Checklist" (in the back).
-Do not use cell phones, which could activate a bomb.
+- → If a threat is received by mail, preserve all evidence accompanying the threat. - → If a threat is received by phone, use "Phone Threat Procedures Checklist" (See Appendices). - → Do not use cell phones, which could activate a bomb.

 Make every attempt to: